Spectrum Technologies

-Spectrum Technologies Ltd is a British company, based in Bridgend, Wales, which designs and manufactures specialised industrial laser systems.
+Spectrum Technologies Ltd is a British company, based in Bridgend, Wales, which designs and manufactures specialised industrial laser wire marking, laser wire stripping, and wire handling and automation systems.

 History

 The company was established in 1989 as a wholly owned subsidiary of British Aerospace (now BAE Systems) as a spin-off from BAE's corporate research and development centre in Bristol to undertake the commercialisation of laser technology derived from BAE's R&D programmes which did not fit with the business of its main operating divisions.

 Products

 The company's first product introduction was the CAPRIS line of laser wire marking and processing systems, based on the ultraviolet laser wire marking process originally developed at BAE's laboratories in 1987, which was extended into a family of products, developed principally for the international aerospace market, for use in the manufacture and maintenance of complex aircraft electrical wiring systems.
 The company is the primary supplier of this technology on a global basis and has almost every major international aerospace manufacturer on its customer list.

 In the early 1990s, the company developed several other products, including a system used to manufacture the aluminium microwave grid array for the communications antennae for the Orion communications satellite and R&D systems for medical applications.